Khumi people: Geographical distribution

+Persecution

+The Khumis have faced discrimination within Bangladesh and Myanmar.
+The Arakan Army imposed the Rakhine language in schools with children that originally speak the Khumi language.
+They have also been subjected to forced labour and conscription.

 Religion and culture

-The Khumis are animists.
+The Khumis are primarily Christian with a minority Buddhist and animist population.
+Historically, the Khumis were animist until the 1930s, following British missionary work.
 The men keep long hair and tie it into a tuft on the head.
 They are dependent on shifting cultivation.
 In 1995, only one of their members passed Secondary School Certificate examination.